-I had a nice day today spent time reading and away from my computer.
+I had a nice day today, spending time reading and away from my computer.
 Lara stopped by for a bit then Cindy popped in and we all chatted on the veranda.
-Paul and Cindy were helping Lara figure out the time change in relation to tv so she could figure out the right time Hero’s was on tonight – it was quite a funny conversation.
-We do not change time here in San Pedro but the locations of most of our television stations do so twice a year so anyone who enjoys specific programs on tv may find themselves slightly out of whack due to the time change.
+Paul and Cindy were helping Lara figure out the time change in relation to the TV so she could figure out the right time Hero’s was on tonight – it was quite a funny conversation.
+We do not change time here in San Pedro but the locations of most of our television stations do so twice a year so anyone who enjoys specific programs on TV may find themselves slightly out of whack due to the time change.

 This is for you Wade…

 Pauls grocery bill from his trip Santiago Castillo tonight.